conor1982/Iris_Project_2020/README.md

 ## 1. Research the Data
-*	Irish Data Set
-*	Background to the data set
+*	Who did research, where it was done, when etc.
+*   Type of dataset -  multi variable
-*	What is in the data – subject of the data
+*	What is in the data – variables, measurments in cm, size of data set
-*	Who did the research
 *	Write summary about dataset
 *	References